tryashtar/bedrock-docs/components/damage_sensor.md

   * When reducing damage with these fields, the incoming damage will always be greater than the received damage.
 Therefore, the entity will be eligible for getting hurt every tick, but will ultimately take no damage.
   * <p><video src="../videos/damage_modifier.mp4" width="400"/></p>

+* The damage from `/kill` cannot be detected or prevented. `/kill` bypasses damage sensors entirely.
 * Damage sensors can both detect and produce zero-damage hurts.
 For example, the resistance V effect causes entities to take zero damage from all sources, but still turn red and make noise.
 Setting `deals_damage` to false will prevent this.
 * Fire damage will not activate damage sensors if the entity is immune due to the fire resistance effect or [`fire_immune`](./fire_immune.md) component.
 * `fall` damage is unique: when reduced to zero by any means, the entity will not get hurt (turn red and make noise).
 This was most likely added as a special case so goats and frogs didn't look like they were taking fall damage from large jumps.
 Damage sensors can still detect zero-damage fall damage.
 Also note that the feather falling enchantment can never reduce fall damage below one point of damage.

 * [MCPE-155588](https://bugs.mojang.com/browse/MCPE-155588): An invalid damage type in `cause` is silently ignored.
-* [MCPE-155589](https://bugs.mojang.com/browse/MCPE-155589): Damage from blocks like magma and berry bushes sets the `other` subject equal to the `self` subject.
+* [MCPE-155589](https://bugs.mojang.com/browse/MCPE-155589): Damage from blocks like magma and berry bushes sets the `other` subject equal to the `self` subject, and activates triggers even in creative mode.
 * [MCPE-108988](https://bugs.mojang.com/browse/MCPE-108988): A `has_damage` filter test for `fatal` damage will pass when taking damage from blocks like magma and berry bushes, regardless of whether the damage was fatal.
 * [MCPE-66473](https://bugs.mojang.com/browse/MCPE-66473): A `has_damage` filter test for `fatal` damage will pass if the base damage is enough to kill the entity, not taking into account armor reduction.
+* [MCPE-157652](https://bugs.mojang.com/browse/MCPE-157652): `damager` doesn't work as an event's `target`.

 ---